pitchblack408/bind_dns_local_lab/Part1-Bind9-Local-DNS-Installation-Guide-IPv4.md

 #### 1.3 Configuring Local Options - Part 1
 The `/etc/bind/named.conf.local` file contains the local DNS server configuration, including zone declarations and other local settings.
 It is where you declare the zones associated with your domain and define their properties.

-Because in our example this will be the main and only dns server, we will set the local options up to have a single master zone.
+Because in our example this will be the main and only dns server, we will set the local options up to have a single primary zone.
 In addition, this is being organized such that a zone will manage a subnet of `192/168.0.0/16` but in reality we are only going to be adding records for the acl we defined above as `192.168.4.0/24`.

     sudo tee /etc/bind/named.conf.local > /dev/null << EOF
     // Primary server for pitchblack408.lab
     zone "pitchblack408.lab" {
-    type master;
+    type primary;
     file "/etc/bind/zones/pitchblack408.lab"; # zone file path
     // allow-transfer ; # ns2 private IP address - secondary
     };
     // Provides reverse mapping zone
     zone "168.192.in-addr.arpa" {
-    type master;
+    type primary;
     file "/etc/bind/zones/192.168"; # 192/168.0.0/16 subnet
     // allow-transfer ; # ns2 private IP address - secondary
     };